 Anime Blast Chattanooga wants to honor the dedication fans put into bringing their favorite characters to life with our 2017 Costume Contest.
 We accept all genres of fandom from anime, movies, TV, video games, etc. both of eastern and western origins.

 Times and Location

-- Applications must be submitted in person.
-They may be picked up at registration all day Friday and submitted during the same registration time for the Closet Cosplay Contest on Friday.
-Submission will resume Saturday starting at 9am and continue till 1:00 pm outside the judging room.
+- The weekend of the Convention applications must be submitted in person starting Saturday at 10am and continue till 2:30 pm outside the judging room.
 Space is limited and is on a strictly first come first served basis.

 - To be eligible for an award you must participate in the showcase.